Self-Hosting Specify 7

 Introduction

 This approach means that your IT support will need to be responsible for managing the server hosting Specify and the associated assets, updates, and day-to-day accesss troubleshooting.
-We encourage SCC members to use our Dockerized compositions of Specify 7.
+We ask that all SCC members use our Dockerized compositions of Specify 7.

 There already exists similar documentation regarding self hosting Specify 7.
 If desired, see the Installation Instructions on the Specify 7 GitHub, Specify 7 Installation Instructions, Install Specify 7 With Docker (from Matthew Cruz of the University of Michigan), the Developer Wiki for general information regarding the architecture of Specify 7, Docker Workflow for Development on the Developer Wiki regarding setting up an environment specifically for development.